Presage-Security/SmartSpectra-CPP-Examples/docs/output_format.md

       "0.033":{ "value": 0.56},
       "0.066":{ "value": 0.59},
       // values for each processed frame, not second, spanning the whole measurement },
+    "rr_strict":  { // aggregate average breath rate (usually, a single value)
+      // NOTE: will be an empty JSON object IFF signal-to-noise ratio is too low to compute this value "28":{ "confidence": [ 32.4054 ], "value": 60.5}
+    },
     "rrl":{"0":{ "value": 0.5}}, //respiratory line length
     "apnea":{"0":{ "value": false}},  // apnea detected or not, keyed by specific time points (in seconds)